sergioenterprisedb/pgd-demo/README.md

 ```

 # Check you PGD cluster
-Open a new terminal session and execute these commands:
+Open a new terminal session and execute these commands.
+Check the node4 status (CATCHUP, PROMOTING,ACTIVE):
 ```
 vagrant ssh node1